On Twitter

 Why Is Dental Assistance a Job of Tomorrow?

 One in seven adults aged 35 to 44 years has gum disease, and this number increases to one in every four adults in those who are 65 or older, according to the Centers for Disease Control and Prevention.
 Untreated oral conditions can be detrimental to overall health, as tooth decay and gum disease can lead to severe infection.
 For this reason, the need for dentists and dental assistants will soar.
-Employment opportunities for dental assistants are expected to rise 29 percent by 2016, a much faster rate than the average for all occupations, according to the Bureau of Labor Statistics.
+Employment opportunities for dental assistants are expected to rise 29 percent, a much faster rate than the average for all occupations, according to the Bureau of Labor Statistics.
 The average earnings for dental assistants are about $14.53 per hour.

 What Does a Dental Assistant Do?